-It is the student's responsibility to record their Cooperative Work Experience/Internship hours worked.
+It is the student's responsibility to record their Work Experience Education hours worked.
 At the end of each month, be sure to get your supervisor's signature.
-Time sheets must be turned in to the CWE Facilitator located in the Career & Technical Education office.
+Time sheets must be turned in to the office of Career and Workforce Education, room T123.
 Time sheets are included in this packet.
 If you need extras, please run additional copies.